apollo

 0

-Take LOPERAMIDE as prescribed by your doctor.
-You are advised to take LOPERAMIDE for as long as your doctor has prescribed it for you, depending upon your medical condition.
-The most common side effects of LOPERAMIDE are headache, nausea, and constipation.
-They do not require medical attention and gradually resolve over time.
-However, if the side effects are persistent, reach out to your doctor.
-It may also cause dizziness, so do not drive or do anything that requires mental focus until you know how this medicine affects you.
+Take Loperamide as advised by the doctor.
+The most common side effects of Loperamide are headache, nausea, and constipation.
+Most of these side effects do not require medical attention and gradually resolve over time.
+However, if the side effects persist or worsen, reach out to your doctor.

 Medicinal Benefits